European integration: Eurozone

 The Eurozone refers to the European Union member states that have adopted the euro currency union as the third stage of the European Economic and Monetary Union (EMU).
 Further, certain states outside the EU have adopted the euro as their currency, despite not belonging to the EMU.
-Thus, a total of 26 states, including 20 European Union states and six non-EU members, currently use the euro.
+Thus, a total of 27 states, including 21 European Union states and six non-EU members, currently use the euro.

 The Eurozone came into existence with the official launch of the euro on 1 January 1999.
 Physical coins and banknotes were introduced on 1 January 2002.

 The original members were Austria, Belgium, Finland, France, Germany, Ireland, Italy, Luxembourg, the Netherlands, Portugal, and Spain.
 Greece adopted the euro on 1 January 2001.
-Slovenia joined on 1 January 2007, Cyprus and Malta were admitted on 1 January 2008, Slovakia joined on 1 January 2009, Estonia on 1 January 2011, Latvia on 1 January 2014, Lithuania on 1 January 2015 and Croatia on 1 January 2023.
+Slovenia joined on 1 January 2007, Cyprus and Malta were admitted on 1 January 2008, Slovakia joined on 1 January 2009, Estonia on 1 January 2011, Latvia on 1 January 2014, Lithuania on 1 January 2015, Croatia on 1 January 2023, and Bulgaria on 1 January 2026.

 Outside the EU, agreements have been concluded with Andorra, Monaco, San Marino, and Vatican City for formal adoption, including the right to issue their own coins.
 Montenegro and Kosovo} unilaterally adopted the euro when it launched.